coq/coq/dev/ci/README-users.md

 - Your project is publicly available in a git repository and we can easily send patches to you (e.g. through pull / merge requests).

-- You react in a timely manner to discuss / integrate those patches.
+- You react in a timely manner to adapt to the few requested changes required by Coq developers or to integrate their patches (in a 7 days timeframe, extensions can be requested for exceptionally complex changes).
-  When seeking your help for preparing such patches, we will accept that it takes longer than when we are just requesting to integrate a simple (and already fully prepared) patch.

 - You do not push, to the branch that we test, commits that haven't been first tested to compile with the corresponding branch of Coq.